Xenosaga Episode III: Plot

 Abel, Nephilim, KOS-MOS and chaos choose to stay on Michtam, drawing all Gnosis to them and using a dimensional shift to move that region of space to Lost Jerusalem.
 Their actions and the release of chaos's Anima energy—which is accelerating the universe's death—will delay the universe's destruction, giving Shion time to find Lost Jerusalem and discover the key to changing humanity's will and saving the universe.
-During the escape, Jin sacrifices himself to save Shion.
+During the escape, Jin returns to help chaos and KOS-MOS and dies fighting off the Gnosis.
 The resultant explosion of energy from the dimensional shift destroys the U.M.N., rendering faster-than-light travel impossible.
 Shion goes with Jr. and Allen on the Elsa to find Lost Jerusalem, while MOMO stays behind with Ziggy to reconstruct a new travel network with Scientia's help.
-In the mid and post-credit scenes, a badly-damaged KOS-MOS floats through space and is contacted by chaos, saying they will both awake when they are needed.
+In the mid and post-credit scenes, a badly damaged KOS-MOS floats through space and is contacted by chaos, saying they will both awake when they are needed.
 KOS-MOS is last seen drifting towards Lost Jerusalem.